henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 # Exercise 5 - Path Planning

-Path planning in robotics is about finding the best route for a robot to move from a start point to a goal, avoiding obstacles along the way.
+Path planning is a common problem in robotics that focuses on finding the best route for a robot to move from a start point to a goal, avoiding obstacles along the way.
-In ROS 2, this is typically achieved using the Nav2 stack, which combines sensor data, maps, and algorithms to calculate and execute paths dynamically.
+In ROS 2, this is typically achieved using the `Nav2` stack, which combines sensor data, maps, and algorithms to calculate and execute paths dynamically.
 Path planning is a core concept for autonomous navigation, enabling robots to operate in complex environments.

 In this exercise, you will get an overview of what path planning is and how it is implemented in ROS 2.
-You will implement a "Hello World" of the path planning, by creating the simplest form of planner: **Straight Line Planner**.
+You will implement a "Hello World" of the path planning, by creating the simplest form of planner: the **Straight Line Planner**.

-Straight Line Planner will plan the path between two points, without considering any obstacles on the way.
+The **Straight Line Planner** will plan the path between two points, without considering any obstacles on the way.
-This will give you an understanding of how new path planning algorithm can be implemented using ROS 2, enabling you to take things further on your own.
+This will give you an understanding of how new path planning algorithms can be implemented using ROS 2, enabling you to take things further on your own.

 <!-- TOC -->